kaiakamatsu/MAGEPRO/README.md

 3. Download Plink 1.9 from:
 - https://www.cog-genomics.org/plink/1.9/

-4. Download GNU Parallel via homebrew for MacOS or via [GNU Parallel website](https://www.gnu.org/software/parallel/) for linux (can also `sudo apt-get` as shown [here](https://askubuntu.com/questions/12764/where-do-i-get-a-package-for-gnu-parallel)).
-On an HPC cluster one can simply module load like in `MAGEPRO_PIPELINE/5_RunJobs.sh`.
+4. Download GNU Parallel via homebrew for MacOS or via [GNU Parallel website](https://www.gnu.org/software/parallel/) for Linux (can also `sudo apt-get` as shown [here](https://askubuntu.com/questions/12764/where-do-i-get-a-package-for-gnu-parallel)).
+On an HPC cluster one can simply **module load** like in `MAGEPRO_PIPELINE/5_RunJobs.sh`.

 ## Extra Dependencies